fake-name/pg-spgist_hamming/README.md

 sudo make installcheck   # to run tests that check everything installed correctly.
 ```

-Note that installcheck currently fails on postgresql 11, due to minor changes in the output of `EXPLAIN ANALYZE`.
+Note that installcheck currently fails on postgresql not 9.5, due to minor changes in the output of `EXPLAIN ANALYZE`.
 The extension works correctly, but the tests work by `diff`ing the output of queries executed via `psql`, so minor changes in the output formatting can produce false breakages.